-I took glimpses at parts of this construction, which essential elements were built at the end of the 17th century, during a short trip to Narbonne and a stay in Toulouse, where the river Garonne is directly jointed with the canal.
+I took short glimpses at parts of this construction, whose substantial elements were built at the end of the 17th century, during a few days trip to Narbonne and a stay in Toulouse, where the river Garonne is directly jointed with the canal.

-The alternative – the Strait of Gibraltar – yet offered such a connection, as a matter of fact.
-But shipping took longer, was more dangerous, and due to differing political circumstances very expensive at times.
+The alternative, the Strait of Gibraltar, offered yet such a connection, as a matter of fact.
+But shipping was risky, took longer, and could be very expensive at times depending on political circumstances.

-But It was not until the end of the 17th century as the basic development and construction work was initiated, after decades of geographical examinations and researches.
+But It was not until the end of the 17th century when the basic development and construction work was finally initiated, after decades of geographical examinations and research activities.

 The most urgent question was about the allocation of water to create the canal in a largely difficult terrain.

-The engineer Pierre-Paul Riquet (who passed away a few months before the canal’s official opening in 1681), the builder and one of the financiers of the project, contrived a delicate system of water-supply from the surrounding area to transform the deepest depressions in the region into a navigable canal.
+The engineer Pierre-Paul Riquet (who passed away just a few months before the canal’s official opening in 1681), the builder and one of the financiers of the project, conceived a delicate system of water-supply from the surrounding area to transform the deepest depressions in the region into a navigable canal.

-To regulate the water supply for the canal, the reservoir Bassin de Saint-Ferréol was created, which is today together with the canal du Midi a World Heritage Site.
+To regulate the water supply for the canal, the reservoir Bassin de Saint-Ferréol was created, today along with the canal du Midi a World Heritage Site.

-A multitude of aqueducts, dams, tunnels and locks are integral parts of the canal.
-Locks are intended to compensate the differences in water levels alongside the canal, which overall length sums up to 240 kilometers.
+A multitude of aqueducts, dams, tunnels and locks are integral parts of the canal (locks are intended to compensate the differences in water levels), whose overall length sums up to two hundred and forty kilometers.

-Hence this allows cargo-ships a convenient opportunity to navigate from the Atlantic Ocean to the Mediterranean Sea, and vice versa.
+Hence cargo-ships can navigate conveniently from the Atlantic Ocean to the Mediterranean Sea, and vice versa.

-A further core element of the structure are numerous trees planted alongside the banks (mainly plane trees).
+A further core element of the structure are numerous trees planted alongside the banks (the great majority plane trees).
 This in particular provides the necessary longevity for the canal-banks.

 The canal becomes obsolete

 Le canal du Midi retained its economic significance until the 20th century.
-Then railway and railroads lessened more and more its importance for goods and passenger traffic.
+Then railway and railroads diminished more and more its relevance for goods and passenger traffic.

-In these days, the canal is almost entirely utilized for touristic purposes, with biking or renting a boat as most popular activities3.
+In these days, the canal is almost entirely utilized for touristic purposes, with cycling or chugging downstream on small boats as popular activities.